SkylineCommunications/dataminer-docs/connector-help/connector_help/MIT-xperts_iSIMS.md

 ## How to use

-This is a basic driver displaying general information about the device as well as several tables with more specific information.
+This is a basic connector displaying general information about the device as well as several tables with more specific information.

 There are no specific restrictions to the use of this connector.